akeneo/onboarder-helpcenter/content/md/supplier-onboarder/supplier-firststeps-definition.md

 # The Supplier Onboarder?
 What's that?

-The Supplier Onboarder is a dedicated platform for the suppliers which will allow you to enrich the product information your retailer need.
+The Supplier Onboarder is a dedicated platform for the suppliers.
+It will allow you to enrich the product information your retailer needs.
 It will also be possible to suggest new products.

 The Supplier Onboarder is a part of a complete solution, composed of 3 modules:
 - the PIM